top of page

 EXCURSIONS BEYOND LONDON

 The first national museum that was freely open to the public, the British Museum opened in 1753, and houses an extensive collection of World Culture - art, objects and antiquities from across the globe.
-Explore objects that have helped to develop an understanding of ancient civilisations - such as the Egyptians, the Assyrians and the Anglo-Saxons, and other objects which have helped in re-addressing our past, acknowledging our role in painful histories such as slavery and empire.
+Explore objects that have helped to develop an understanding of ancient civilisations - such as the Egyptians, the Assyrians, the Greeks and the Anglo-Saxons, and other objects which have helped in re-addressing our past, acknowledging our role in painful histories such as slavery and empire.
 Travel the world and through millennia on a visit to this extraordinary museum.

 Housing the national collection of Western European art from the 13th to the 20th centuries, the National Gallery displays some of the world's greatest masterpieces.
 See paintings by Van Eyck, Botticelli, Michelangelo, Leonardo and Rembrandt, as well as works by Vermeer, Holbein, Velazquez and Van Dyck.
 See Turner's famous Fighting Termeraire, Constable's Hay Wain, and Van Gogh's Sunflowers.
 Join me to explore the gallery and its collection, hear how it came to be established, its significance as a national collection and how it survived the onslaught of bombings during World War II.
 See some familiar masterpieces and discover new ones on a journey through the development of painting over 700 years.